 One of the exciting activities you can do while in Yellowstone National Park is to hunt for famous hot springs.
 Of all the geothermal features in the park, these hot springs display the most color variety.
 You can find various shades of red, green, blue, yellow, brown, black and white represented in hot springs all around the park.
 It’s almost as if an artist had spilled or mixed paints together to create these colorful natural displays.
 Some are tiny holes in the ground while others are massive steaming hot pools.
 In this story I’ll show you the hot springs I visited on the western side of Yellowstone National Park.

-Looking at the map below, we’ll start our adventure furthest north at Midway Geyser Basin.
+Looking at the map, we’ll start our adventure furthest north at Midway Geyser Basin.
 Then we will work our way south along Grand Loop Road till we end or day’s journey at Upper Geyser Basin.
 The basin names are not entirely intuitive.
 For example, Upper Geyser Basin is furthest south on the map and Lower Geyser Basin is further north (completely off our map).
 Not to worry!
 We will discover these hot springs together and learn some cool stuff along the way.

 Midway Geyser Basin